nextcloud/documentation/developer_manual/app/view/js.rst

 loading.

 To provide the initial state in a standardized way quickly to the javascript Nextcloud provides an API.
-The API consists of a PHP part (that supllies the state) and a JS part (that fetches and parses the state).
+The API consists of a PHP part (that supplies the state) and a JS part (that fetches and parses the state).

 Providing the initial state with PHP